 This site provides information about preventing occupational illness and injury in the trucking industry through links to summaries, training presentations, publications and other resources.
 It also offers a one-stop location to find applicable Department of Transportation (DOT) and Environmental Protection Agency (EPA) compliance requirements related to worker protection.

 OSHA regulations govern the safety and health of the workers and the responsibilities of employers to ensure their safety at the warehouse, dock, construction site, and in other places truckers go to deliver and pick up loads throughout the country.
 While OSHA does not regulate self-employed truckers, it does regulate workplaces to which the truckers deliver goods and the workers which receive those goods.

-The trucking industry is addressed in specific standards for recordkeeping and the general industry.
+Trucking industry is addressed in specific OSHA standards for Recordkeeping and General Industry.

 Provides an overview of the regulations, training requirements, and other resources from other federal agencies:

 Provides specific OSHA, Department of Transportation (DOT), and Environmental Protection Agency (EPA) regulations, training requirements, hazard references and illness and injury statistics that apply to the major trucking activities of employers and their employees.